martinandrovich/rb-pibot/README.md

 In order to communicate with the robot wirelessly, SSH must be enabled on the Raspberry Pi.
 It is then possible to configure the Pi to connect to an ad-hoc network or simply communicate with it using SSH over the WiFi.
 The IP address of the Pi's server must be configured accordingly.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [releases on this repository](https://github.com/martinandrovich/rb-pro5/releases).
-Furthermore, this [changelog](https://github.com/martinandrovich/rb-pro5/blob/master/CHANGELOG.md) documents the most relevant changes.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.